-Issuer China Cinda (2020) I Management Limited Guarantor China Cinda (HK) Holdings Company Limited Joint Arrangers and Dealers ABCI Capital Limited, Agricultural Bank of China Limited Hong Kong Branch, Australia and New Zealand Banking Group Limited, Bank of Communications Co., Ltd. Hong Kong Branch, BOCOM International Securities Limited, CCB International Capital Limited, China CITIC Bank International Limited, China Construction Bank (Asia) Corporation Limited, China Securities (International) Corporate Finance Company Limited, Cinda International Capital Limited, CLSA Limited, DBS Bank Ltd., Merrill Lynch (Asia Pacific) Limited, Nanyang Commercial Bank, Limited and Standard Chartered Bank Trustee China Construction Bank (Asia) Corporation Limited Issuing and Paying Agent China Construction Bank (Asia) Corporation Limited Transfer Agent and Registrar China Construction Bank (Asia) Corporation Limited CMU Lodging and Paying Agent China Construction Bank (Asia) Corporation Limited Programme Size Up to US\$3,000,000,000 (or the equivalent in any other currency at the date of issue (the " Programme Limit ")) aggregate nominal amount of Notes outstanding at any one time.
+Issuer China Cinda (2020) I Management Limited

+Guarantor China Cinda (HK) Holdings Company Limited

+Joint Arrangers and Dealers ABCI Capital Limited, Agricultural Bank of China Limited Hong

+Kong Branch, Australia and New Zealand Banking Group Limited, Bank of Communications Co., Ltd. Hong Kong Branch, BOCOM International Securities Limited, CCB International Capital Limited, China CITIC Bank International Limited, China Construction Bank (Asia) Corporation Limited, China Securities (International) Corporate Finance Company Limited, Cinda International Capital Limited, CLSA Limited, DBS Bank Ltd., Merrill Lynch (Asia Pacific) Limited, Nanyang Commercial Bank,

+Limited and Standard Chartered Bank

+Trustee China Construction Bank (Asia) Corporation Limited

+Issuing and Paying Agent China Construction Bank (Asia) Corporation Limited

+Transfer Agent and Registrar China Construction Bank (Asia) Corporation Limited at the date of issue (the "Programme Limit")) aggregate nominal amount of Notes outstanding at any one time.
 The Issuer and the Guarantor may increase the amount of the Programme Limit in accordance with the terms of the Dealer Agreement.

-Certain Restrictions Each issue of Notes denominated in a currency in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale") including the following restriction applicable at the date of this Offering Circular.
+CMU Lodging and Paying Agent China Construction Bank (Asia) Corporation Limited particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale") including the following restriction applicable at the date of this Offering Circular.

+Programme Size Up to US\$3,000,000,000 (or the equivalent in any other currency

+Certain Restrictions Each issue of Notes denominated in a currency in respect of which

-Notes having a maturity of less than one year Notes having a maturity of less than one year will, if the proceeds of the issue are accepted in the United Kingdom, constitute deposits for the purposes of the prohibition on accepting deposits contained in section 19 of the Financial Services and Markets Act 2000 ( FSMA ) unless they are issued to a limited class of professional investors and have a denomination of at least £100,000 or its equivalent, see " Subscription and Sale ".
-Method of Issue The Notes will be issued on a syndicated or non-syndicated basis.
-The Notes will be issued in series (each, a " Series ") having one or more issue dates and on terms otherwise identical (or identical other than in respect of the first payment of interest and/or the Issue Price), the Notes of each Series being intended to be fungible with all other Notes of that Series.
-Each Series may be issued in tranches (each, a " Tranche ") on the same or different issue dates.
+Notes having a maturity of less than one year

+Notes having a maturity of less than one year will, if the proceeds of the issue are accepted in the United Kingdom, constitute deposits for the purposes of the prohibition on accepting deposits contained in section 19 of the Financial Services and Markets Act 2000 (FSMA) unless they are issued to a limited class of professional investors and have a denomination of at least £100,000 or its equivalent, see "Subscription and Sale".

+Method of Issue

+The Notes will be issued on a syndicated or non-syndicated basis.
+The Notes will be issued in series (each, a "Series") having one or more issue dates and on terms otherwise identical (or identical other than in respect of the first payment of interest and/or the Issue Price), the Notes of each Series being intended to be fungible with all other Notes of that Series.
+Each Series may be issued in tranches (each, a "Tranche") on the same or different issue dates.
 The specific terms of each Tranche (which will be completed, where necessary, with the relevant terms and conditions and, save in respect of the issue date, issue price, first payment of interest and nominal amount of the Tranche, will be identical to the terms of other Tranches of the same Series) will be specified in the relevant Pricing Supplement.
-Issue Price Notes may be issued at their nominal amount or at a discount or premium to their nominal amount.
-Partly Paid Notes may be issued, the issue price of which will be payable in two or more instalments.
-The Notes will be issued in bearer or registered form as described in "Form of the Notes" .
-Bearer Notes will not be exchangeable for Registered Notes, and Registered Notes will not be exchangeable for Bearer Notes, and vice versa.
-A Tranche of Bearer Notes will initially be in the form of either a Temporary Global Note or a Permanent Global Note, in each case as specified in the relevant Pricing Supplement.
-A Tranche of Registered Notes will initially be represented by a Global Certificate.
-Where the D Rules (as defined below) are applicable, Bearer Notes must initially be issued in the form of a Temporary Global Note, exchangeable for Permanent Global Notes or Definitive Notes upon certification of non-U.S. beneficial ownership.
-Clearing Systems Euroclear, Clearstream, the CMU and, in relation to any Tranche, such other clearing system as may be agreed between the Issuer, the Issuing and Paying Agent, the Trustee and the relevant Dealer.